-PBAC considering daratumumab for newly diagnosed AL amyloidosis
+PBAC recommends daratumumab for newly diagnosed AL amyloidosis

-There is a high unmet need for therapies for patients with AL amyloidosis patients and daratumumab (Darzalex®) could be the first ever therapy to be approved in Australia for AL amyloidosis.
+There is a high unmet need for therapies for patients with AL amyloidosis patients and daratumumab (Darzalex®) subcutaneous (SC) is the first ever therapy to be approved in Australia for AL amyloidosis.

 Having researched this medication, the patient noted “how it had helped those with AL who have come out of remission”, and expressed a wish to “have the opportunity to have this drug from the onset of my diagnosis… To catch it early with effective drugs is my best chance and I see this drug as one that can assist me greatly.”
 And this patient, whose amyloidosis had been diagnosed early, added, “without the best drugs being available to me, it is of no real advantage knowing this if I cannot afford the best treatment for this disease.
 Being made available to me and others in my situation will give hope and relief to people who are told they have a life-threatening rare disease”.